FIVE REASONS TO VISIT THE HIDDEN GEM MAREMMA IN ITALY

 The whole region of Maremma is peppered with natural springs many of them can be recognised by a very specific sulphurous smell (yes, that slightly “eggy” stinky smell).
 You will get used to it, just keep thinking about miracles this natural hot water does to your skin, joints and, apparently, blood pressure.
 Swimming in this water, naturally heated to about 37.5 °C, is very relaxing.
 For lovers of luxury, it’s recommended to visit a spa at the upmarket Terme di Saturnia Spa & Golf Resort.
 It’s expensive, comfortable and relaxed – an ideal place to get pampered over a weekend.
 For a more natural low-key experience visit Saturnia’s thermal free outdoor waterfalls, the Cascate del Mulino and Cascate del Gorello.
 They are open to the public and free, but probably less crowded now while the situation with international and domestic travel is still very uncertain.

-Visits to the thermal baths date back to Roman times.
-Saturnia, Sorano, Venturina and Petriolo are the main natural warm pools.
+Visits to thermal baths date back to Roman times.
 Saturnia is the most well-known but not the only natural warm pool.
 There are also Sorano, Venturina and Petriolo pools, and the latter one is hidden in woods and attracts bohemian types.

 4. Wine Tourism